rwarrin/cipher/README.md

 ##How To Compile
 To build for unix and windows use
 	make all

 To build for unix only use
 	make cipher

-To bild for windows only use
+To build for windows only use
 	make cipherw

 Windows: `g++ -mno-cygwin -o cipher cipher.cpp`